 Romesco Sauce Almond Dip

-Love Spanish classics?
-Then also check out my Spanish escalivada or roasted vegetables!
+Then you should also check out my Spanish escalivada or roasted vegetables!

 - 9 oz fresh tomatoes (250 g), chopped